Efficiently Adding New Columns in Laravel: A Developer's Guide

 Pro Tip for Column Placement:

-If you need to place the new column after a specific existing column for organizational or readability purposes (though database column order generally doesn't affect query performance), you can use the ->after()
+If you need to place the new column after a specific existing column for organizational or readability purposes (though database column order generally doesn't affect query performance), you can use the ->after() method:

 $table->integer('paid')->default(0)->after('email'); // Example: adds 'paid' after the 'email' column